 So, I decided to pick one of these items and see what I could save on it if purchased through subscription at Amazon.com.
 I chose: refrigerator filters.
 (I wrote before about ways you can save money on these costly buggers – and one actually included purchasing them on subscription.)

-There are obvious different schools of thoughts on these guys.
+There are obviously different schools of thought on these guys.
 Some say you can use the filter much longer than the 6-month period the refrigerator “times” them out at.
-But for the sake of argument – let’s go by the manufacturer’s suggestion – which is about the half-year period (based on normal water usage).
+But for the sake of argument – let's go by the manufacturer's suggestion – which is about the half-year period (based on normal water usage).

 Now, I may be committing thrifty heresy here by admitting to this – but I routinely purchase my refrigerator filters off the shelf at hardware stores (like Home Depot or Menards) at – most likely – a premium price of $45/each.
 I realize there are filters out there for much less, but my wife and I appreciate the ones that take out as much of the crap as possible.

-As an example, I’m going to use the Whirlpool KitchenAid PUR Push Button Cyst-Reducing, Side-by-Side Refrigerator Water Filter (as shown).
-This guy is a real-fighter.
-He will reduce cysts, mercury and lead all the while taking out chlorine and other impurities.
-So, like I mentioned, I’ve typically paid about $40 one of these at Home Depot and not thought much about it (chalking it up as a 2x a year expense).
+As an example, I'm going to use the Whirlpool KitchenAid PUR Push Button Cyst-Reducing, Side-by-Side Refrigerator Water Filter (as shown).
+This guy is a real fighter.
+He will reduce cysts, mercury, and lead all the while taking out chlorine and other impurities.
+So, as I mentioned, I've typically paid about $40 one of these at Home Depot and not thought much about it (chalking it up as a 2x a year expense).